greg-raven/Uncommon-Sense/_posts/2021-07-09-one-sin-of-socialism.md

 ---
-title: 'One sin of socialism'
+title: "One sin of socialism"
 layout: post
 categories:
 - socialism